-It’s the beginning of the year, and we know you’re looking at the calendar on our writers classifieds pages to see which writing conferences you’ll be attending in 2013.
+It’s the beginning of the year, and we know you’re looking to see which writing conferences you’ll be attending in 2013.

 But before you plunk down your hard-earned dollars for a conference that’s less than helpful, ask yourself these 5 questions!

 What are three specific goals I hope to achieve at this conference?
 Before you leave for a weekend—or even a day—of workshops, conversing with fellow writers, and meeting with editors and agents, you need to ask yourself, “Why am I going?”

 Do you want to have an editor look at a specific piece?
 Do you want to promote your new self-published book?
 You don’t want to be dazed by the rush of available events and opportunities, so go in with a solid plan.
 If you’re promoting, bring business cards with links to your author website; if you’re looking for feedback, inquire about the attending journals and find out which editor will respond best to your work.